TRAFFIC LAWYERS PERTH

 Can I drive if my licence is disqualified?

 Yes, if you have a valid Extraordinary Driver’s Licence (“EDL”) and you drive in accordance with the terms of your EDL.
 You may be able to apply for an Extraordinary Driver’s Licence for use within Western Australia if you need to drive for a specific purpose, for example, work purposes or medical purposes, if you satisfy certain criteria.

 An Extraordinary Driver’s Licence (colloquially termed as E licence) permits a person to drive a motor vehicle according to certain terms, for example, it may permit a person to drive for work purposes between specific times on certain days and between certain distances or locations, or for medical purposes.

 The penalty for drink driving varies depending on your blood alcohol limit and the number of prior drink driving offences you have on your record.
 For lower range drink driving offences, you will likely be subject to a driver’s licence disqualification and a fine.
 In relation to higher range or repeated drink driving offences, there is the possibility you may be sentenced to a term of imprisonment.

 ENGAGE A TRAFFIC LAWYER TODAY

 If you’re looking for professional and skilled traffic lawyer in Perth, look no further than Sharleena Ramdhas Barrister & Solicitor.
-We can assist with a range of traffic offences as well as granting Extraordinary Driver’s Licences.
+We can assist with a range of traffic and dangerous driving offences as well as granting Extraordinary Driver’s Licences.
 Contact us if you require legal assistance today.